Aylesford: Schools

 Henry Brassey (1840–1891) was a great benefactor of Aylesford, and as well as financing major repairs to the church, also provided the village with a school.
 This was replaced in the 1960s with a new building to the south east of the village, next to the site of the local secondary school (now Aylesford School - Sports College) which was housed in buildings largely built in the 1940s by Italian prisoners of War.
 The old school buildings were totally rebuilt on the same site in 2008.
 The original village school – now known as the Brassey Centre – is used as a church office and community hall.

 Railway

 Aylesford railway station, opened on 18 June 1856, is on the Medway Valley Line connecting Strood with Maidstone (West) and Paddock Wood.
 The original station buildings – gabled and highly decorated, built in Kentish ragstone with Caen stone dressings, with windows that replicate those at Aylesford Priory – have been used as a fast food restaurant in recent years following restoration in the 1980s.
+Station Road was known as Water Lane prior to the railway being built, and until the housing developments alongside the railway in the last 3-4 decades, it frequently would have areas of flooding due to it being the side of the river that was its natural floodplain.